 It’s also important to give yourself plenty of time to familiarize yourself with the test software and practice situational questions as much as you can before the exam.

-The USMLE Step 2 CK exam takes nine hours in total to complete and is administered over one day.
-You’ll have 60-minutes to complete each of the eight sections on the exam, as well as one scheduled break.
+The USMLE Step 2 CK exam takes nine hours to complete and is administered over one day.
+You’ll have 60 minutes to complete each of the eight sections on the exam, as well as one scheduled break.
 If you need test accommodations, you can apply for them on the USMLE website.

 Here are our top tips on how to prepare yourself for the USMLE Step 2 exam.

 Your clinical rotations will provide you with key information you’ll need for the Step 2 CK exam.
 That is why we recommend taking the test soon after your rotations.
-The testing of your clinical knowledge is the main difference between USMLE Step 1 and Step 2.
+Testing your clinical knowledge is the main difference between USMLE Step 1 and Step 2.

 At this stage, you’re at the end of medical school.
 The USMLE wants to see that you’re capable of applying scientific principles alongside your knowledge of patient care and bedside manner.